refaelBZ/Logym/README.md

 # Logym

-Logym is a simple and efficient fitness tracking platform designed to help users monitor their workout progress, track performance, and stay motivated with clear, visual feedback.
-Built with a focus on user experience, it allows for real-time input of workout data and provides insightful progress tracking through graphs and percentages.
+Logym is a simple and efficient mobile web application, originally conceptualized, designed, and fully developed by me as a fullstack project.
+It helps users monitor their workout progress, track performance, and stay motivated with clear, visual feedback.
+Built from scratch with a focus on user experience, it allows for real-time input of workout data and provides insightful progress tracking through graphs and daily scores.

 ## Problem Statement